 Here’s how it works: The penalty that will be applied to the Social Security benefit that someone’s going to receive will be one of two numbers.
 It will either be half of the employee’s Social Security expected benefit or up to $512 per month.
 The way the government decides which one of those things they use: whichever yields the better benefit for the employee is the one that they get.
 So, whichever penalty is less is the one that’s going to be applied.
 That’s a little bit of good news.
 They can’t take away all of an employee’s Social Security benefit if they’re under CSRS.

 Let’s give a simple example to illustrate this.
-For CSRS employees that have a relatively low Social Security benefit of $300 per month, the penalty would be $150 per month; so, that’s the half explanation.
-For an employee under CSRS that has a relatively high Social Security benefit of $1,200 per month, the penalty would be $512 per month, so that leaves the employee with $688.
-So, in this case, it’s just a matter of how much of a benefit that you’re receiving to determine which one of the rules are going to apply.
+For CSRS employees that have a relatively low Social Security benefit of $300 per month, the penalty would be $150 per month; that’s the half explanation.
+For an employee under CSRS that has a relatively high Social Security benefit of $1,200 per month, the penalty would be $512 per month, that leaves the employee with $688.
+In this case, it’s just a matter of how much of a benefit that you’re receiving to determine which one of the rules are going to apply.
 But the most they could take away is $512 or half, whichever yields a better benefit for the employee.

-So, that’s really the good news, is that the WEP doesn’t take away all of a CSRS employee’s Social Security benefit, but the bad news is that the employee might have been expecting that much because that is what’s listed on their Social Security statement.
+What’s really the good news, is that the WEP doesn’t take away all of a CSRS employee’s Social Security benefit, but the bad news is that the employee might have been expecting that much because that is what’s listed on their Social Security statement.

 Is there any way for a CSRS employee to avoid the WEP penalty?

 If a CSRS employee who is under this situation, is eligible for Social Security at age 62, has at least 21 years of what we call substantial earnings under Social Security by the time he/she reaches age 62, then he/she can begin to mitigate or chip away at that penalty.
-Now, if a CSRS employee can get all the way to 30 years of substantial earnings by the time he/she is 62, then he/she completely avoids the WEP and can draw the full amount that he/she is entitled to that would be on his/her Social Security statement.
+If a CSRS employee can get all the way to 30 years of substantial earnings by the time he/she is 62, then he/she completely avoids the WEP and can draw the full amount that he/she is entitled to that would be on his/her Social Security statement.

-So, there is a way to avoid it.
+There is a way to avoid it.
 It just becomes increasingly more difficult for CSRS employees to get to 30 true substantial years of earnings under Social Security, because most of their career they’ve simply been in a program where they weren’t naturally contributing to the Social Security program.

 What about the continuous legislation surrounding the Windfall Elimination Provision?